Jalalx/jalalx.github.io/_posts/2021-03-01-be-productive-using-bash-scripts-on-windows-part-1.md

 I just wanted to show an example of how bash scripting allows gluing tools together and automating boring tasks.

-This wasn't a long blog post, but surely a time consuming instruction for you.
+This wasn't a long blog post, but surely a time-consuming instruction for you.
 So I'll describe each step of the bash code [in the part 2](/be-productive-using-bash-scripts-on-windows-part-2/).